Largo Winch II: Plot

-Jung leaves to kill Francken to kill her so he could prevent her to clear Largo's name, while Largo lies sedated on the floor, unable to move.
+Jung leaves to kill Francken so he could prevent her to clear Largo's name, while Largo lies sedated on the floor, unable to move.
 However, Simon, who found pictures of Thomas and realized Jung's plan, arrives at the UN building and gives Largo sugar to remedy the effects, and Largo instructs Simon to call the police while he heads to rescue Francken.
 He finds Jung holding Francken at knife point, and shouts about Thomas's immoral and unethical actions, which Jung refuses to accept, wanting Largo to beg for Francken's life just as he begged Nerio to save Thomas.
 However, Francken momentarily distracts Jung, and Largo runs up to him and knocks him over the stairwell, killing him.

 In the aftermath, Largo is cleared of all charges by Francken, and Nazatchov is unable to buy the company since the stocks have raised high after Largo's name was cleared.
-Largo travels back to Burma, where he and Noom are standing by Malunai's grave while Gauthier and Simon are watching them, where Largo promises to take care of Noom and that Malunai is watching both of them, before they walk away together.
+Largo travels back to Burma where he and Noom are standing by Malunai's grave while Gauthier and Simon are watching them, where Largo promises to take care of Noom.
+He tells Noom that Malunai is watching both of them before they walk away together.

-Release and reception

-Critical response
+Reception

 Out of four reviews available on Rotten Tomatoes, all are negative.
 James Luxford of the National calls it "shaky and confusing".